 In addition, recent patent reform legislation in the U.S., including the Leahy-Smith America Invents Act, or the America Invents Act, could increase those uncertainties and costs.
 The America Invents Act was signed into law on September 16, 2011, and many of the substantive changes became effective on March 16, 2013.
 The America Invents Act reforms U.S. patent law in part by changing the U.S. patent system from a "first to invent" system to a "first inventor to file" system, expanding the definition of prior art, and developing a post-grant review system, thus changing the U.S. patent law in a way that may weaken our ability to obtain patent protection in the U.S. for those applications filed after March 16, 2013.
 Further, the America Invents Act created new procedures to challenge the validity of issued patents in the U.S., including post-grant review and inter partes review proceedings, which some other parties have been using to cause the cancellation of selected or all claims of issued patents of competitors.
-For a patent with an effective filing date of March 16, 2013 or later, a petition for post-grant review can be filed by another party in a nine-month window from issuance of the patent.
-A petition for inter partes review can be filed after the nine-month-period for filing a post-grant review petition has expired for a patent with an effective filing date of March 16, 2013 or later, a petition for inter partes review proceedings can be brought on any ground of invalidity, whereas inter partes review proceedings can only raise an invalidity challenge based on published prior art and patents.
-These adversarial actions at the USPTO review patent claims without the presumption of validity afforded to U.S. patents in lawsuits in U.S. federal courts, and use a lower burden of proof than used in litigation in U.S. federal courts.
-Therefore, it is generally considered easier for a competitor or other party in a ulterdated in a USPTO proceeding, there is no guarantee that we or our licensors or collabora
+For a patent with an effective filing date of March 16, 2013 or later.
+A petition for inter partes review can be filed immediately following the issuance of a patent if the patent has an effective filing date prior to March 16, 2013.
+A petition for inter partes review can be filed after the nine-month-period for filing a post-grant review petition has expired for a patent with an effective filling date of March 16, 2013 or later.
+Post-grant review proceedings can be brought on any ground of invalidity, whereas inter partes review proceedings can only raise an invalidity in lawsuits in U.S. federal courts, and use a lower burden of proof than used in litigation in U.S. federal courts.
+Therefore, it is generally considered easier for a competitor or other party to have a U.S. patent invalidated in a USPTO post-grant review or inter partes review proceeding than invalidated in a litigation in a U.S. federal court.
+If any of our patents are challenged by another party in such a USPTO post-grant r